 When traveling around China, one of the primary complaints I hear from tourists has to do with the large China crowds and too many people.
 Not only has foreign tourism in China grown at a rapid pace, so has domestic tourism and with a population of more than 1.4 billion people…that’s a lot of tourists!
+Here’s how you can avoid the Chinese crowds as you travel.

 Thankfully, it is.
-If you plan on traveling to China and want to enjoy some piece and quiet, or perhaps you want to take some photos that don’t have thousands of people in them, take a few minutes to read through these China travel tips that can help you avoid the throngs of tourists that descend upon China’s tourist destinations each year.
+If you plan on traveling to China, perhaps you want to enjoy some piece and quiet, or you want to take some photos that don’t have thousands of people in them.

 Chinese tourism is an interesting beast that looks nothing like the western tourism that we know.
 Chinese tourists value photos over experiences and group travel over independent travel.

-In many cases, Chinese tour groups arrive at a particular tourist destination for the sole purpose of taking a picture at a designated spot – be it an historic building (or a weird building) or beautiful scenery.
-Rarely do these tourists wander far from their bus, their group or the main path.
+In many cases, Chinese tour groups arrive at a particular tourist destination for the sole purpose of taking a picture at a designated spot – be it an historic building or beautiful scenery.

 Getting away from this large group of people is often as simple as just walking or hiking deeper into a particular location.
 Don’t be afraid to wander off the beaten path because in China you’ll often be rewarded with something few tourists find: peace and quiet.